jdbeutel/ics699-docs/finalReport/finalReport.md

 own copy, receiving optional update advice that ripples through related copies.
-This could allow for a distributed, peer-to-peer architecture, possibly utilizing attribute-based encryption, as discussed by (Baden et al, 2009), although my project will implement a centralized web app.
-Each update advice can come with some level of trust or certainty, based on the relation it came from, and be applied automatically (with history to rollback if necessary), or after confirmation of the notification, similar to the system described by (Shand et al, 2003).
+This could allow for a distributed, peer-to-peer architecture, possibly utilizing attribute-based encryption, as discussed by (Baden et al., 2009), although my project will implement a centralized web app.
+Each update advice can come with some level of trust or certainty, based on the relation it came from, and be applied automatically (with history to rollback if necessary), or after confirmation of the notification, similar to the system described by (Shand et al., 2003).
 (Abdul-Rahman & Hailes, 2000) and (Jøsang, 2001)
 provide a background for how that system handles subjective trust and uncertainty.